zeek/zeek-docs/scripts/base/bif/bloom-filter.bif.zeek.rst

    of the Bloom filter, such as the element type and the hasher seed.

-   :bf: The Bloom filter handle.
+   :param bf: The Bloom filter handle.

    .. zeek:see:: bloomfilter_basic_init bloomfilter_basic_init2
       bloomfilter_counting_init bloomfilter_add bloomfilter_lookup